nynjardin/es_carfix/README.md

 # Carfix
-PLayer have to pay for repair a vehicle.
+Player have to pay for repair a vehicle.

 # Todo #
 * Fix bug